NVIDIA-Merlin/HugeCTR/notebooks/README.md

 - [continuous_training.ipynb](continuous_training.ipynb): Notebook to introduce how to deploy continued training with HugeCTR.
 - [hugectr_wdl_prediction.ipynb](hugectr_wdl_prediction.ipynb): Tutorial how to train a wdl model using HugeCTR High-level python API.
 - [news-example.ipynb](news-example.ipynb): Tutorial to demonstrate NVTabular for ETL the data and HugeCTR for training Deep Neural Network models on MIND dataset.
-- [multi-modal-data](multi-modal-data): This series of notebooks demonstrate the use of multi-modal data (text, image) for the task of movie recommendation, using the Movielens-25M dataset.
 - [multi_gpu_offline_inference.ipynb](multi_gpu_offline_inference.ipynb): Explain how to do multi-GPU offline inference with HugeCTR Python APIs.
 - [hps_demo.ipynb](hps_demo.ipynb): Demonstrate how to utilize HPS Python APIs together with ONNX Runtime APIs to create an ensemble inference model.
+- [training_with_hdfs.ipynb](training_with_hdfs.ipynb): Demonstrates how to train a model with data that is stored in Hadoop HDFS.

+The [multi-modal-data](./multi-modal-data/) series of notebooks demonstrate how to use of multi-modal data such as text and images for the task of movie recommendation.
+The notebooks use the Movielens-25M dataset.

+For Sparse Operation Kit notebooks, refer to the [sparse_operation_kit/notebooks/](https://github.com/NVIDIA-Merlin/HugeCTR/tree/master/sparse_operation_kit/notebooks) directory of the repository or the [documentation](https://nvidia-merlin.github.io/HugeCTR/sparse_operation_kit/master/index.html).
 ## System Specifications

 The specifications of the system on which each notebook can run successfully are summarized in the table.
 The notebooks are verified on the system below but it does not mean the minimum requirements.

 | Notebook                                                               | CPU                                                          | GPU                              | #GPUs | Author         |